PHironaka/standard/project_management/kickoff_example.md

 # Kickoff Meetings
 ## Philosophy
 Whenever possible we like to do some groundwork to hear what a project should cover from internal stakeholders, our team, and potential users prior to having a kickoff meeting.
 This may also include some additional background work to better understand the project landscape depending on the project.
 Below is a sample agenda.
 Some of the exercises can be found at http://goodkickoffmeetings.com.
-Kevin M. Hoffman also has some great philosphy/context in tis article: http://alistapart.com/article/kick-ass-kickoff-meetings.
+[Kevin M. Hoffman](https://twitter.com/kevinmhoffman) also has some [great philosphy/context in this article](http://alistapart.com/article/kick-ass-kickoff-meetings).

 ## Sample Agenda
 Over the next day and a half together we hope to get a better understanding around: